janko/rodauth-rails/README.md

 ## JSON API

-JSON API support in Rodauth is provided by the [JWT feature].
+JSON API support in Rodauth is provided by the [JWT feature][jwt].
 You'll need to install the [JWT gem], enable JSON support and enable the JWT feature:

 ```sh
 $ bundle add jwt